John Mangudya

-John Panonetsa Mangudya (born 5 October 1963) is the governor of the Reserve Bank of Zimbabwe.
+John Panonetsa Mangudya (born 5 October 1963) is a former governor of the Reserve Bank of Zimbabwe.
 He was appointed in March 2014 by the then Zimbabwean president, Robert Mugabe, and began his tenure as governor on 1 May that year.
+His second five year term ended on 28 March 2024.
 He succeeded Gideon Gono as the governor of Zimbabwe's central bank and became the nation's 6th substantial exchequer.

 Early life and education

-Mangudya was born in the Mutambara area of Chimanimani, in Manicaland, the youngest of twelve children.